Skip to content

 GherkinLens

-GherkinLens turns VS Code into a first-class editor for pytest-bdd projects.
-It indexes your Python step definition files and brings Go to Definition, Hover, Autocomplete, Diagnostics, Quick Fix, CodeLens, and full document formatting directly into your .feature files.
+GherkinLens turns VS Code into a first-class editor for Python BDD projects.
+It indexes your step definition files and brings Go to Definition, Hover, Autocomplete, Diagnostics, Quick Fix, CodeLens, and full document formatting directly into your .feature files — for both pytest-bdd and behave.

 Features